uglykidmat/geonames/README.md

 "Reverse/Geocoding Webservices" : this repository contains the Geonames Controller, built on a Symfony 6.3.1 skeleton.

+The general information can be found here : https://www.notion.so/gtrsuite/Geonames-5561d74e241c4fee8dcf0ee39c4a1221

 ## Deployment

 #### 1. Download/Installation